civican/legisinfo/44-1/bills/C-19/bill_text.md

   **(1)** Paragraph 304(1)(c.1) of the Act is replaced by the following:

-    respecting the types of security that are acceptable for the purposes of subsection 158.03(3) **or 158.36(3)**, and the manner by which the amount of the security is to be determined;
+    respecting the types of security that are acceptable for the purposes of subsection 158.03(3) or 158.36(3), and the manner by which the amount of the security is to be determined;

   **(2)** Paragraph 304(1)(f) of the Act is replaced by the following:

-    respecting the information to be provided on tobacco products, packaged alcohol, cannabis products and **vaping products** and on containers of tobacco products, packaged alcohol, cannabis products and **vaping products**;
+    respecting the information to be provided on tobacco products, packaged alcohol, cannabis products and vaping products and on containers of tobacco products, packaged alcohol, cannabis products and vaping products;

   **(3)** Paragraph 304(1)(i) of the Act is replaced by the following:

-    respecting the entry and removal of tobacco products, alcohol or **vaping products** from an excise warehouse or a special excise warehouse;
+    respecting the entry and removal of tobacco products, alcohol or vaping products from an excise warehouse or a special excise warehouse;

   **(4)** Paragraph 304(1)(n) of the Act is replaced by the following:

-    respecting the sale under section 266 of alcohol, tobacco products, raw leaf tobacco, specially denatured alcohol, restricted formulations, cannabis products or **vaping products** seized under section 260;
+    respecting the sale under section 266 of alcohol, tobacco products, raw leaf tobacco, specially denatured alcohol, restricted formulations, cannabis products or vaping products seized under section 260;

 ### Section 79